Delhi Metro

 The Delhi Metro is a rapid transit system that serves Delhi and the adjoining satellite cities of Faridabad, Gurugram, Ghaziabad, Noida, Bahadurgarh, and Ballabhgarh in the National Capital Region of India.
-The system consists of 10 colour-coded lines serving 257 stations, (Note: Transfer stations are counted more than once.
-There are 24 transfer stations.
-If transfer stations are counted once, the result is 232 stations.
+The system consists of 10 colour-coded lines serving 271 stations, (Note: Transfer stations are counted more than once.
+There are 26 transfer stations.
+If transfer stations are counted once, the result is 245 stations.
 Ashok Park Main station, where the two branches of the Green Line share tracks and platforms, is counted as one station.
-Noida Metro and Gurgaon Metro stations are not counted; if they were, the result would be 289 stations.) with a total length of 352.2 km.
-(Note: The metro's total length is 352.236 km.
-The Gurgaon Metro and Noida Metro are operated and maintained by the Delhi Metro Rail Corporation, and the total length operated by the DMRC is 394.258 km.)
+Noida Metro and Gurgaon Metro stations are not counted; if they were, the result would be 303 stations.) with a total length of 374.466 km.
+(Note: The Delhi Metro's own network length is 374.47 km.
+The Gurgaon Metro and Noida Metro are operated and maintained by the Delhi Metro Rail Corporation, and the total length operated by the DMRC is 416.49 km.)
 It is India's largest and busiest metro rail system.
 The metro has a mix of underground, at-grade, and elevated stations using broad-gauge and standard-gauge tracks.
 The metro makes over 4,300 trips daily.

 Construction began in 1998, and the first elevated section (Shahdara to Tis Hazari) on the Red Line opened on 25 December 2002.
-The first underground section (Vishwa Vidyalaya – Kashmere Gate) on the Yellow Line opened on 20 December 2004.
+The first underground section (Vishwavidyalaya to Kashmere Gate on the Yellow Line) opened on 20 December 2004.
 The network was developed in phases.
 Phase I was completed by 2006, followed by Phase II in 2011.
-Phase III was mostly complete in 2021, except for a small extension of the Airport Line which opened in 2023.
+Phase III was mostly complete by 2021, except for a small extension of the Airport Line, which opened in 2023.
 Work on Phase IV began on 30 December 2019.

-The Delhi Metro Rail Corporation (DMRC), a joint venture between the Government of India and Delhi, built and operates the Delhi Metro.
+The Delhi Metro Rail Corporation (DMRC), a joint venture between the Government of India and the Government of Delhi, built and operates the Delhi Metro.
 The DMRC was certified by the United Nations in 2011 as the first metro rail and rail-based system in the world to receive carbon credits for reducing greenhouse-gas emissions, reducing annual carbon emission levels in the city by 630,000 tonnes.

-The Delhi Metro has interchanges with the Rapid Metro Gurgaon (with a shared ticketing system) and Noida Metro.
-On 22 October 2019, DMRC took over operations of the financially troubled Rapid Metro Gurgaon.
-The Delhi Metro's annual ridership was 203.23 crore (2.03 billion) in 2023.
+The Delhi Metro has interchanges with the Rapid Metro Gurgaon (via a shared ticketing system) and the Noida Metro.
+On 22 October 2019, the DMRC took over operations of the financially troubled Rapid Metro Gurgaon.
+The Delhi Metro's annual ridership was 235.8 crore (2.35 billion) in 2025.
+(Note: Based on line utilisation, which counts transit lines used for a single journey.)
 The system also has interchanges with the Delhi-Meerut RRTS, India's fastest urban regional transit system.